keerthivasinikv/Invisible-cloak/README.md

 Enjoy the magic!

-Note: if you like to use a different color cloth to make invisible than you will need to set the Hue Saturation Value (HSV) accordingly.
+Note: if you like to use a different color cloth to make invisible then you will need to set the Hue Saturation Value (HSV) accordingly.